simone-lungarella/chlog/README.md

     - [What the result looks like](#what-the-result-looks-like)

 ## Description
 This bash script parses git logs in order to create a _changelog.md_ file.
-Each commit message that contains the keyword _fix_ will be considered a fix, each message that contains the keyword _feat_ will be considered a feature.
+Each commit message that contains the keyword _fix_ will be considered a fix, each message that contains the keyword _feat_ will be considered a feature according to the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).
+The git history of this project is mantained as much clean is possible.

 ### Usage
 Usage: ./log-parser.sh [--since <date> | --latest] [--help]